How to grow tomatoes – an easy beginner’s guide

 That’s how to grow tomatoes!

-Now you can successfully grow tomatoes, it’s worth trying to expand your veg patch and give something a go.
+Now you can successfully grow tomatoes, it’s worth trying to expand your veg patch and giving them a chance!
 We’d recommend growing raddishes, cabbage and turnips.
 All are staples that can be used in numerous dishes.